NishadhHussainm/xmc1400_button_control_led_mode/README.md

 Feel free to customize the code to add new features, modify LED behavior, or extend button functionality according to your specific project requirements.
 The provided code serves as a foundation for more advanced embedded systems.

-## License

-This project is shared under an open-source license.
-You can find detailed licensing terms in the [LICENSE](LICENSE) file.

 ## Author